-Jester Crown Fern Care Guide
+Jester Crown Fern 6 Part Complete Care Guide

 The Jester Crown Fern is a plant of many names.
-It is scientifically known as Nephrolepis exaltata.
-You may have heard it referred to as a Boston fern, Sunjest Jester’s Crown, or Sword Fern.
+It is scientifically known as Nephrolepis exaltata, but you may have heard it referred to as a Boston fern, Sunjest Jester’s Crown, or Sword Fern.
 This ancient plant can be found in the rainforests of Australia and New Guinea.
-It may be one of the oldest plants on earth!
+It may even be one of the oldest plants on earth!

 Obtaining the right watering balance of the Jester Crown Fern is very important.
 The soil needs to be moist, but not saturated with water.
 A waterlogged fern can develop fungal diseases.
 Look out for yellowing leaves.
 This is a sign of overwatering.
 It is best to thoroughly water the fern with room temperature water when the top three inches of soil are dry.

 Light and Humidity

-In extreme cases, it is helpful to place your fern on top of a tray with pebbles and water.
+In extreme cases, it is helpful to place your fern houseplant on top of a tray with pebbles and water.
 Don’t let the container sit in the water, but just slightly above it.
-As the water evaporates, the soil will absorb it and welcome the much needed moisture.
+As the water evaporates, the soil will absorb it and welcome the much-needed moisture.

-Soil and Fertilizer
+Soil and Fern Fertilizer

-Cleaning and Pruning
+Cleaning and Pruning Your Fern Houseplant

 Excess dust can affect plant growth, so dust your Jester Crown Fern regularly with a soft brush.
 Routine pruning of discolored leaves can be done at any time.
 Make sure to remove the whole stem all the way to the base.
 Simply snip the frond at the soil line with a clean pair of clippers.

 Place the shoot upright into a pot with a peaty soil mix then lightly water it.
 Move the pot to a spot where it will receive indirect sunlight.
 You can even put a plastic bag over the top to ensure a humid environment.
 Remove this bag with new growth is visible.

 Next, fill your new container with 3 inches of fresh potting soil.
 It is best to use a container 2 to 3 inches wider than your old container.
 Too much space increases the likelihood of root rot.
 Then, take the fern in one hand, while you tilt its container with your other hand.
 Gently slide the fern into the new container.
-Fill in with potting soil, then pat down to remove air pocket.
-Water thoroughly, and move the repotted fern to a spot with indirect sunlight.
+Fill in with potting soil, then pat down to remove the air pocket.
+Water thoroughly, and move the repotted fern houseplant to a spot with indirect sunlight.

 Conclusion and Problems

-The Jester Crown Fern is a low maintenance plant once the proper environment is achieved.
+The Jester Crown Fern is a low-maintenance plant once the proper environment is achieved.
 It can live for years with proper care.
 Humidity is key to fern happiness.
 Overwatering can lead to root rot and yellow leaves.
 Too much direct light will burn up the fronds.